eliasson/markuseliasson.se/content/article/building-your-own-dsl.md

 ## Not hard - really?

-I think many engineers mistakenly assume that a creating your own language, and especially the dreaded compiler is a huge undertaking and a very complex one.
+I think many engineers mistakenly assume that creating your own language, and especially the dreaded compiler, is a huge undertaking and a very complex one.
 If the language is a General Purpose Language such as Java, C, Rust — yes the task is daunting to say the least.
 There must be a reason why some argue that the C compiler is one of the most complex piece of software out there.

 Thankfully, a Domain Specific Language is not a General Purpose Language per definition.
 A DSL can be, and often is much simpler, and it might not even need a complex compiler.

 A General Purpose Language i generic by definition.
 Its domain is not the domain in which it is being used, but rather the domain _computer science_.
 Scala is a great example of a GPL.
-It leans heavily on theories form both computer science and math (such as category theory) and can be used to write programs either in functional or object-oriented style - one cost of this is that both the language and the compiler is well known for its complexities.
+It leans heavily on theories from both computer science and math (such as category theory) and can be used to write programs either in functional or object-oriented style - one cost of this is that both the language and the compiler is well known for its complexities.

 A DSL, as I see it, has a few different characteristics:

-**Simpler grammar** - The grammar should be kept as simple as possible, or as [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) puts it _"There should be one-- and preferably only one --obvious way to do it."_.
-This goes well in hand when defining a _Ubiquitous Language_ for domain experts to use.
+**Unambigious grammar** - The grammar should be kept as simple and unamgigious as possible, or as [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) puts it _"There should be one-- and preferably only one --obvious way to do it."_.
+Still the grammar can be both big and complex, just as a domain can be big and complex (similar to defining a _Ubiquitous Language_ in DDD).

 **A single abstraction level** - A DSL should be designed to operate on a single abstraction level - its purpose is specific and not general.
-If you have a wide spectrum, maybe it is better to go with multiple DSL's, choose a GPL, or maybe even build an embedded DSL.
+If you have a wide spectrum, maybe it is better to go with multiple DSLs, choose a GPL, or maybe even build an embedded DSL.
 HTML and CSS is an example where two different languages are used, one for describing the semantics of a document and the other for styling it (including graphical transitions).
 Although there is an overlap in domain, and HTML can inline style properties, it is two separate languages.

-**Tooling** - A DSL is only as good as it's tooling.
+**Tooling** - A DSL is only as good as its tooling.
 Putting an untrained programmer in front of a great language, but with poor tooling, will lower the adoption rate.
 Likewise, a well-trained programmer will most likely fall back and use one of the other languages he or she knows to get the job done.
 I do think that, for some reason, people are more forgiving when using a GPL when it comes to tooling (or at least I am).

 **No machine-code** - Traditional programming languages compile to machine code, or to some sort of byte code like the JVM or CLR.
-For a DSL that is not always the case, a DSL can very well be used for configuration, modelling, etc. Thus, there might not be a need for a generator / compiler, instead the motivation might just be a language with editor support.
+For a DSL that is not always the case, a DSL can very well be used for configuration, modelling, etc. Thus, there might not be a need for a generator / compiler, instead the motivation might just be a language that gets interpreted (such as a Makefile).

 This does not automatically mean that a DSL is simple, but for some use-cases you might get away with a smaller scope than a traditional language.
 Also, there is plenty of high quality, and free, tools available for you to use to get a pretty good tooling.